| Title: | Parse and Manipulate R Code |

 Optional, defines how strictly pattern will match against nodes.
 See 'Details'. |

-parameter defines the type of nodes the ast-grep
+The strictness parameter defines the type of nodes the ast-grep matcher

 should consider.
 It has the following values: